koubadomik/masterthesis/README.md

   - GOALS
     - Run several instances of CapeV2 sandbox and solve their orchestration for this experiment
     - Capture behavior of selected malware samples in CapeV2 sandbox and store results
-  - Theory part - types, conditions, bias...
+  - Theory part - types, conditions, bias, Malware types, signatures....
   - Sandboxing
   - Previous experiments
   - Our goal in this part
   - Data collection for ML purposes in general
   - Realization
-    - our infrastructure - distribution, other types of analyses, network infrastructure (marginally, I am not going to use those data, I think)
+    - our infrastructure - distribution, other types of analyses, network infrastructure (marginally, I am not going to use those data, I think, but I performed it and I can write about the risks and so on...)
     - used tools
+    - distrbution
     - pipeline
     - run
     - results